teams-view-filters

 advanced filters background

 The Team View Filters follow the interface outlined here to create a custom filter definition.
-Each filter, when used, ultimately adds an AppliedFilter
+Each filter, when used, ultimately adds an AppliedFilter object to a filters array.

 An applied filter follows this definition example: